Expletive (linguistics): Expletive negation

-Expletive negation is a term that originated in French language studies.
-It refers to a sentence construction that contains one or more negations that, from a modern perspective, seem superfluous.
-An example is the "double-negative" in: "Nobody never lifted a finger to help her."
+Expletive negation is a sentence construction that contains one or more negations that, from a modern perspective, seem superfluous.
+The term originated in French language studies.
+An example of expletive negation is the "double-negative" in: "Nobody never lifted a finger to help her."
 Expletive negation is a standard usage in Old English, and in Middle English, as in this sentence, where, from a modern perspective, "not" and the negative marker "ne" seem to be not required: